tsedio/tsed/readme.md

 }
 ```

 In this example, CalendarCtrl has EventCtrl as depedencies.
-When all Controllers will be loaded, the routes
+When all Controllers are built, the recorded routes will be as follows :

+*

 ## Authentification